RafaelSimionato/RafaelSimionato/README.md

 Filmmaker and Programmer
 ------------------------

-My official jobs are practically all in the audiovisual in the production of films, series and soap operas, as an assistant director in Brazil in the last 10 years

-Despite working in this area, at the same time, I have studied computer programming since I was a child, out of curiosity to understand how things work

-I first got to know HTML and CSS, and soon after, I started to study PHP, MySQL and JavaScript, because I noticed that they were interconnected in a way in the creation of websites and database systems, in addition, I felt the need to understand better also the APIs and with that, I also have knowledge of JSON

-The language I master the most is PHP, however, I know that languages ​​are just tools and for me, what really matters is understanding the logic of everything to successfully solve problems

-The projects that I have developed so far, in the area of ​​software, are independent, and I officially never wanted to work for any company in the area while living in Brazil

 I am currently available to work remotely with any company, however in person only in the Netherlands